snirp/royprins.com/src/data/posts/2018-12-05___basic-django-settings/index.md

 + Initiate a repository
 + Setting up a virtual environment

-There is a [collection of Django starters](https://github.com/snirp/django-starter) you can use, that mirror these steps and additionaly provide custom user models.
+There is a [collection of Django starters](https://github.com/snirp/django-starter) you can use, that mirror these steps and additionaly provides a custom user model wih a choice of authentication methods.